Only the brave ones can live a special experience, which is a winter tour to the Danube Delta.

-Gloves or mittens are also mandatory especially if you want to take snapshots or if you want to film videos.
+Gloves or mittens are also mandatory especially if you want to take snapshots or if you want to take videos.

 Don’t forget you need something to hydrate, water or tea in a thermos so that it would not freeze.
 Alcoholic drinks are not recommended.

 What you can do: